Overview

 Scope

-The J6 provides direct support to Joint Services Detachment (JSD) members through the following services:
+The J6 provides responsive, member-focused support to all Joint Services Detachment personnel, including:

-Internal Help Desk: JSD members can access technical assistance and guidance for JSD systems and applications via phone, email, or chat.
+• Internal Help Desk — Quick, reliable technical assistance for JSD systems and applications via phone, email, or live chat.

-Training Sessions: JSD members can request one-on-one or group training on topics including JSD policies, procedures, tools, and best practices.
+• Customized Training — On-demand one-on-one or group sessions covering JSD policies, procedures, tools, and cybersecurity best practices.

 LTC Dean E. White